 - At home, but under doctor’s care

-- Deceased individual saw primary care physician within 30 days prior to death and died around others
+- The deceased individual saw a primary care physician within 30 days prior to death and died around others

 Definition of Unattended Death